 He grew up as a strong & mischievous young lad.
 He could travel as fast as the wind.
 He mistook the glowing sun to be a fruit & flew upto the sky & reached for the sun.
 Such was his might & will power even as a child.
 Lord Indra was upset & strcuk Anjaneya with his thunderbolt (Vajraayudham).
 Vaayu Deva was upset that his son was struck & he stopped blowing.
 The whole world was in trouble without winds.
 All the Gods offered various powerful boons to Anjaneya, thus making him more powerful & invincble than before.
 Vayu Bhagavan was pleased & started his work again.

-Anjaneya was causing trouble to the rishis & others, not really realising the might his powerful & playful actions.
-The angered rishis curesed him that he would cease to realise & recognise his powers unless someone remnded him of it.
+Anjaneya was causing trouble to the rishis & others, not really realising the might of his powerful & playful actions.
+The angered rishis curesed him that he would cease to realise & recognise his powers unless someone reminded him of it.
 This calmed him down & he started his lessons with the rishis.
-He wanted to learn from Surya Bhagavan who is eternally travelling.
-The mighty Hanuman travelled with Surya at his speed and mastered all the scriptures.
+He wanted to learn from Surya Bhagavan who is eternally traveling.
+The mighty Hanuman traveled with Surya at his speed and mastered all the scriptures.
 As Guru dakshina Anjaneya agreed to serve Sukriva, the son of Surya.
 He thus became a trusted and valued minister of Sugreeva, a monkey king.

 He featured in the other epic Mahabaratha.
 He stood by the Pandavas in the Kurukshetra war.
 He stabilised and protected Arjuna's chariot by being present in the flag flying in the chariot.
 He was thus honoured with witnessing the Geetopadhesam firsthand.

 Hanuman - (His jaw & cheek had gone in when struck by the Vajrayudha of Indra)

 Aanjaneyalu - (in Andhra Pradesh)